 - Review the equation sheet carefully so that you know what the symbols mean and when each equation applies.
 It is important to understand what the individual symbols mean, but it is also important to understand the broader context for the equations so you know when they do or do not apply, and how to combine them in a particular situation. - Do not attempt to memorize specific examples.
-Instead, be sure you understand the basic physical principles applied and the reasoning behind their use. - Read equations as sentences telling a story, not just as jumbles of symbols. - Focus on being able to explain a logical chain of reasoning. - Review homework problems-particularly pen & paper problems. - Look at related textbook problems.
+Instead, be sure you understand the basic physical principles applied and the reasoning behind their use. - Read equations as sentences telling a story, not just as jumbles of symbols. - Be able to explain a logical chain of reasoning. - Review homework problems-particularly pen & paper problems. - Look at related textbook problems.
 For example, if we did problem 38, look at problems 37 & 39.
 They are usually similar.
-Answers to odd-numbered problems are in the back of the book. - Check out the "Guided Practice" section at the end of each chapter.
-The "Bridging Problems" are usually more complex than you will encounter on the exam, but they are good practice for thinking about how to approach complex problems. - If you want to practice finding a way to start a problem, try reading and setting up lots of other problems from the back of the text.
-You don't need to work through all the arithmetic on every problem, but reading a wide variety of problems is a good way to see many different ways in which similar physics principles can show up.
-The problems labelled "CP" are intended to be cumulative problems, which incorporate material from multiple chapters. - Make good use of the Study Area on MasteringPhysics.
+Answers to odd-numbered problems are in the back of the book. - If you want to practice finding a way to start a problem, try reading and setting up lots of other problems from the back of the text.
+You don't need to work through all the arithmetic on every problem, but reading a wide variety of problems is a good way to see many different ways in which similar physics principles can show up. - Make good use of the Study Area on MasteringPhysics.
 For example, you can find many worked examples there.
 You can also find extensive class recordings. - The "Conceptual Videos" section of the MasteringPhysics Study area includes a number of short animations illustrating various concepts.
 These are not indexed in the "Study by Chapter" section, so it is worth browsing through this list of videos.